Call free on 0800 707 6229 for huge extra savings on Intrepid Land of the Rising Sun Tour

 Day 11-12: Kyoto

 With its many cultural landmarks and historical sites, and the abundance of traditional arts and literature, Kyoto is regarded as the cultural heart of Japan.
-Kyoto is a city that lends itself to walking, and there are a number of walks available.
-Your tour leader will take you to visit two of the best temples depending on the season this morning.
+Your tour leader will take you to visit two of the best temples this morning.
+Afterwards, it's your free time to explore this charming ancient capital.
+You will have almost one and half free days here to exploreand there is a lot to see and experience here.
+Your tour leader will be able to help you with making the most out of your time.

 Day 13: Kyoto

 There are no activities planned for the day and you’re able to depart the hotel at any time.
-Check out time is 10am.
+Check out time is 10 am.
+If you are departing later, you can arrange luggage storage at the hotel.

 Please note, prices listed are guide prices only and are based on 2 people sharing and don't include any additional supplements.
 Holiday prices are fluid and dynamic and may be changed at a moment's notice, prior to booking, at which point they are confirmed.
 Please call the team free on 0800 707 6229 for more departure dates available and a quote.